papaya-insurtech/pumpkin/JD/Software_Artisan_Internship_JD.md

 ## Preferred Qualifications

 - Familiar with TypeScript or ES6+
-- Knowledge of foundation front-end knowledge such as HTML, CSS.
+- Knowledge of foundation front-end knowledge such as HTML, and CSS.
 Being familiar with React will be a big plus.
 - Familiar with RESTful or GraphQL
 - Knowledge of Data Structure and Algorithm
 - Knowledge of Programming Paradigms such as OOP and FP